darrylwongqz/financial-qa-chatbot/README_EVALUATION_RESULTS.md

 ### Financial Accuracy

 This uses the same calculation as Numerical Accuracy but is tracked separately to highlight performance specifically on financial values.
-In our current implementation, the tolerance is the same (1%), but this allows us to adjust financial accuracy requirements independently in the future.
+In our current implementation, the tolerance is set to (0.5%), but this allows us to adjust financial accuracy requirements independently in the future.

 ### Partial Numerical Match